Jackson Y. Leung, D.M.A.

 WSU Piano Studio

 Under the leadership of Dr. Jackson Leung, the piano studio has grown in size and quality, and has produced numerous outstanding students and graduates.
 Besides pianists from the Unite States, the studio has attracted students from Switzerland, Korea, Taiwan, Singapore, Mainland China, Hong Kong, and Macao.
 Piano students have been invited to perform widely within the U. S. and abroad, including performances at the Xing Hai Concert Hall in Guangzhou, China, the Gulangyu Island Concert Hall in Xiamen, China, the Inaugural Concert of the Macau Piano Association, the Ohio Music Education Association Professional Conference, the Ohio Federation of Music Clubs Annual Meeting, the Dayton Arts Institute's Afternoon Musicale Series, Troy Hayner Arts Center's Performance Series, WSU's Quest for Community Conference, the Noonday Recital Series in Dayton, on the campuses of Miami University and Cedarville University.
 In addition to being selected as consecutive winners in the annual Student Honors Recital and Concerto-Aria Night Auditions within the Department of Music, piano students have received awards and top prizes at numerous state, regional, and international competitions, including the Bartók-Kabalevsky International Competition in Virginia, Irene Tintner Contest for Outstanding Pianists in Michigan, State Level of the Solo and Chamber Music Divisions of the Music Teachers National Association, the Ohio Federation of Music Clubs Agnes Fowler Scholarship Award and the Marilyn Neville Collaborative Piano Competition, Three Arts Scholarship Fund Competition in Cincinnati, National Federation of Music Clubs Great Lakes Regional Auditions, Boston Conservatory's Concerto Competition, Lotus Cup Macao Youth Piano Competition, and the Ohio Music Teachers Association/Graves Competition and Buckeye Competition.
 The studio and its students have received both the team and individual awards for the Presidential Commendation for Excellence in Co-Curricular Activities at Wright State University.
 At WSU, besides winning Student Honors Recital Competition, the Robert Stofer and Irene Romanowski awards, piano students have been featured as concerto soloists in Beethoven's Concertos Nos.
 1 and 3, Mozart's Concertos Nos.
 19 and 20, the concertos of Grieg and Schumann, - Saint-Saëns' Concerto No. 2, - Mendelssohn's Concerto Nos.
-1 & 2 and Capriccio Brillante, - Rachmaninoff's Concerto No. 2, - Chopin's Concerto No. 2 and Andante Spianato and Grand Polonaise Brillante, - Liszt's Totentanz, Tchaikovsky's Concerto No. 1, Ravel's Concerto pour piano et orchestre, and Prokofiev’s Concerto No. 2, and Shostakovich's Concertos Nos.
+1 & 2 and Capriccio Brillante, - Rachmaninoff's Concerto No. 2, - Chopin's Concerto No. 2 and Andante Spianato and Grand Polonaise Brillante, - Liszt's Totentanz, Tchaikovsky's Concerto No. 1, Ravel's Concerto pour piano et orchestre, and Prokofiev’s Concertos Nos.
+2 and 3, Gershwin's Piano Concerto in F, and Shostakovich's Concertos Nos.
 1 and 2.
-Alumni from the studio have been accepted to outstanding graduate programs including the Boston Conservatory, Peabody Conservatory, Manhattan School of Music, Jacob’s School of Music at Indiana University, San Francisco Conservatory of Music, New York University, Michigan State University, University of Colorado, University of Miami, College-Conservatory of Music at the University of Cincinnati, Conservatory at the University of Missouri-Kansas City, University of Louisville, the University of Southern California, and the University of North Carolina at Greensboro, among others.
+Alumni from the studio have been accepted to outstanding graduate programs including the Boston Conservatory, Peabody Conservatory, Manhattan School of Music, Jacob’s School of Music at Indiana University, San Francisco Conservatory of Music, New York University, Michigan State University, University of Colorado, University of Miami, College-Conservatory of Music at the University of Cincinnati, Conservatory at the University of Missouri-Kansas City, University of Louisville, the University of Southern California, and the University of North Carolina at Greensboro, Butler University, Kent State University, among others.